 Relevant technologies and applications will include those that overlap and interface with the NIH's sphere, such as artificial intelligence (AI) used specifically in biomedical research.
 The scope of horizon scanning is not necessarily limited to NIH-funded emerging biotechnology research but would align with the NIH mission.
 In terms of the appropriate time frame, key questions include how long until an important impact is anticipated to occur, and, in some cases, when the technology is likely to enter clinical trials or the healthcare system.
 A wide range of groups should be involved in horizon scanning, including contributors from a variety of backgrounds, such as different generations and age groups, venture capitalists, advocates, and people of different genders, races, socioeconomic status, and experts from a variety of disciplines.
 The NExTRAC is one valuable source for ideas, suggestions, and recommendations for emerging biotechnologies and applications with a reasonable potential to have important scientific, safety, or ethical considerations.
-The working group encouraged the NIH Director to use the NExTRAC as an active source of horizon scanning and as a sounding board for helping to identify and prioritize issues that the NExTRAC might address as it provides advice and guidance to the Director.
-NExTRAC members are also encouraged to send their ideas from their own horizon scanning to NIH for consideration for possible future charges.
+The working group encourages the NIH Director to use the NExTRAC as an active source of horizon scanning and as a sounding board for helping to identify and prioritize issues that the NExTRAC might address as it provides advice and quidance to the Director.